wryandginger/esphome_zigbee_projects/waveshare.md

 * DuPont cables and wago connectors  (or some electrical tape)
 * Use the CO2box.stl and boxlid.stl to print a project box that hides everything neatly.
 (I recommend printing in Clear PLA)

+# panopticon-pms-bsec2.yaml and panopticon-co2-bsec2.yaml
+These files use [Bosch's proprietary BSEC2 libary](https://github.com/boschsensortec/Bosch-BSEC2-Library).
+These offer IAQ/Air Quality and Sensor accuracy sensors in addition to Temperature, Humidity, Motion, etc.
+The IAQ and Accuracy sensors have been slightly altered from the config examples offered by ESPHome by converting these to percentages.
+The display also shows shorter/more readable AQI interpretations plus sensor accuracy.
+Display is in a better layout for readability.

+Using/compiling these files is implicit acceptance of [Bosch's license agreement](https://www.bosch-sensortec.com/media/boschsensortec/downloads/software/bme688_development_software/2024_12/20241219_clickthrough_license_terms_bsec_bme680_bme688_bme690.pdf). ... tl;dr:
+* Don't use this outside of consumer settings/contexts (no industrial/medical/safety-critical uses).
+* You may sell a device with this library enabled in firmware, but you may not modify/disassemble/reverse-engineer Bosch's library.
+* Don't give/sell the config to any military or a hostle/embargoed country.
+* This is not legal advice.
+I am not your lawyer, nor am I your dentist.
+* Compile at your own risk.

 # Install Instructions
 1. Splice the cables for the display and the BME 680 sensor.
 Ground to Ground, VCC to VCC, SDA to SDA, SCL to SCL
 2. Splice the VCC/Power cable to the LD2410 and the PMS or CO2 sensor